bjackman/locali-ci/README.md

 > If your test script uses config files that aren't checked into your repository,
 > Limmat doesn't know about that and can't hash those files.
 It's up to you
 > to determine if your scripts are "hermetic" - if they aren't you probably just want
-> to set `cache = "no_caching`.
+> to set `cache = "no_caching"`.

 ### Resources

-You probably have a lot of tests to run, otherwise you wouldn't find Limmat useful.
+If you're still reading, you probably have a lot of tests to run, otherwise you wouldn't find Limmat useful.
 So the system needs a way to throttle the parallelism to avoid gobbling resources.
-The most obious source of throttling is the worktrees.
+The most obvious source of throttling is the worktrees.
 If your tests need one - i.e. if you haven't set `needs_worktee = false` - then those tests can only be parallelised up to the `num_worktrees` value set in your config (default: 8).
 But there's also more flexible throttling available.

 To use this, define `resources` globally (separately from `tests`) in your config file, for example: